On the Poisson-Source Basis of Logarithmic Wall-Pressure-Variance Growth: Source-term structure

+The structure of the source terms is illustrated in Figure~\ref{fig:source_spectra}.
 Figure~\ref{fig:source_spectra}(a) shows that the $\mathcal{L}$ energy is concentrated near $y^+\approx10$ and at relatively high $k$, whereas Figure~\ref{fig:source_spectra}(b) shows that $\mathcal{Q}$ peaks further out ($y^+\approx20$) and extends to the highest resolved $k$.
-As equation~\eqref{eq:pp_vorticity} shows, $\mathcal{Q}$ is the difference of two large, correlated quadratic forms, so strong cancellations occur when it is mapped onto the wall.
+As equation~\eqref{eq:pp_vorticity} shows, $\mathcal{Q}$ is the difference of two large, correlated quadratic forms.
+Strong cancellations occur when it is mapped onto the wall \rone{which makes it susceptible to sign changes and partial cancellation.
+When mapped to the wall, this yields the positive and negative attribution regions seen in figure~\ref{fig:source_spectra}(d).}